pinkpong111/governance-rules-theory/README.md

    Upper layer uses logs when re-validating local rules
 ```

-> Conflict logs are Philosophical data.
+> Conflict logs are High-Context data.
 > They require Human-AI collaboration to interpret and resolve.

 ---